chrfrantz/OrganicFarmingSocialValuesSimulation/README.md

 # OrganicFarmingSocialValuesSimulation
 Simulation of organic farming certification process under consideration of diverse participation motivations.
 The simulation is associated with an article.
+The model specification in the ODD+D protocol format is provided [here](https://github.com/chrfrantz/OrganicFarmingSocialValuesSimulation/blob/main/documentation/Organic%20Farming%20Participant%20Motives%20Model%20ODD%26D%20Protocol.pdf).

 # How to run the simulation